headleft Meroke.com

 As a member of the Meroke Radio Control Club you can enjoy the following benefits:

-• Guidance with choosing and building your first plane.
+• Guidance with choosing and building/ assembling your first plane.

 • Assistance with learning to fly safely and competently from a club recommended instructor assigned to work with you and using a club approved training program.